Whitewell, Wrexham

 The Welsh language name of the parish, and of the area's former civil parish, is Iscoed, historically spelled as Iscoyd.
 The name can be translated as "below wood" or "underwood".
+The settlement itself is recommended to also use "Whitewell" in Welsh.

 History

 Recorded as early as 1570, the chapel at Whitewell was originally a chapel of ease to Malpas in Cheshire, although geographically it lay in the detached portion of Flintshire known as the Maelor Saesneg.
 A 1657 visitation referred to it as the "Chappell of Whitewell" and suggested it be made a separate parish church, given its distance from Malpas and two fords across the "river of Elfe [and] another dangerous brooke".
 At this time the township of Malpas parish in which the chapel lay was usually known as Iscoyd.